thatkow/iterative_division/README.md

 ./run_program_primes.sh
 ```

-This will execute the program for each prime number and print the results.
+This will execute the program for each prime number and print the results in CSV format to stdout.

 ## Conversational Context